kubernetes-sigs/aws-load-balancer-controller/docs/guide/controller/installation.md

     Existing Ingress resources do not need to be deleted for migration.

 ### IAM permissions
-IAM permissions can either be setup via IAM for ServiceAccount or can be attached directly to the worker node IAM roles.
+The controller runs on the worker nodes, so it needs access to the AWS ALB/NLB resources via IAM permissions.
+The IAM permissions can either be setup via IAM roles for ServiceAccount or can be attached directly to the worker node IAM roles.
-The controller runs on the worker nodes, so IAM permissions are needed for the controller to access AWS ALB/NLB resources.

 #### Setup IAM for ServiceAccount
 1. Create IAM OIDC provider